SnehalRay/Neural_Drive/README.md

 The devpost link to our hackathon is: https://devpost.com/software/neural-drive

-Due to issues with the size of github, we will be uploading the code of the game shortly.
-However, we have attached a video of us playing the game to this repo.
+we have attached a video of us playing the game to this repo.
+It is in output.md